Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 There are two main ways we use the call stack while debugging.

 1. We can view the call stack directly in the debugger.
-When we stop at a breakpoint, the debugging panel labelled `Call Stack` shows the sequence of function calls that led to the program arriving at that breakpoint.
+When we stop at a breakpoint, the debugging panel labeled `Call Stack` shows the sequence of function calls that led to the program arriving at that breakpoint.
 2. When our programs crash, we see the call stack printed to the terminal.
 It shows the sequence of nested function calls that led to the program crashing.

 ### !end-callout